Types of drinkers

 First, it’s important to clarify alcohol may have some advantages.
-Mayo Clinic reports moderate consumption of alcohol can reduce the risk of heart diseases and events such as ischemic stroke.
+A 2021 article titled, “Alcohol use: Weighing risks and benefits” from Mayo Clinic reports moderate consumption of alcohol can reduce the risk of heart diseases and events such as ischemic stroke.
 Also, moderate alcohol intake could decrease the risk of diabetes.
 Some people tend to experience pleasant emotions when drinking alcohol.
 However, the potential benefits of alcohol drinking are small and do not apply to all individuals.

 The disadvantages of drinking alcohol are a lot more numerous, especially with excessive or chronic and heavy consumption.
 As mentioned above, the risks and negative effects of drinking alcohol can be short-term and long-term.
 Short-term risks are injuries, violent behaviors, risky sexual behaviors, alcohol poisoning, miscarriage, and stillbirth.